 A piece of land that is bounded by a bay while being sandwiched between looming mountains, the town of Kotor atmospherically magnetize tourists’ interest.
 With the city’s curves and slopes benchmarked by steadfast walls, Kotor turned into a maze with a touch of medieval style having museums, churches, cafes, and Venetian palaces.

-In a closer perspective, some of the best places to go in Kotor are the St. Tryphon’s Cathedral, River Gate, Maritime Museum of Montenegro, and the Sea Gate.
+From a closer perspective, some of the best places to go in Kotor are the St. Tryphon’s Cathedral, River Gate, Maritime Museum of Montenegro, and the Sea Gate.

 Even though there are a lot of things to do in Kotor, especially the peaceful and historical ones, you can still catch a fabulous experience of the nightlife in Kotor.
 It has streets lined up with bustling bars, and live music ranging from serenades to soul music as well as owning a one-of-a-kind castle-top clubbing.